Fact Checked Fact Checked

 Are there other medications that use Tirzepatide?

-No. Mounjaro is unique because it’s the only diabetic medication that activates both GLP-1 and GIP receptors for better blood sugar control.
-As it's a relatively new class of diabetic medication, it may eventually be used as a weight loss treatment too.
+No. Mounjaro is unique because it’s the only diabetic weight loss medication that activates both GLP-1 and GIP receptors for better blood sugar control and reduced appetite.
+It's a relatively new class of diabetic medication, and has been fast tracked for approval as a weight loss treatment by the UK government due to the positive results shown in studies.

 Who can use Mounjaro?